-NoSQL is a database technology designed to support the requirements of cloud applications and to overcome the scale, performance, data model, and data distribution limitations of relational databases (RDBMSs).
-But there’s much more to the decision than just choosing between NoSQL and relational databases.
+NoSQL is a database technology designed to support the requirements of cloud applications and to overcome the scale, performance, data model, and data distribution limitations of relational databases .
+But there's much more to the decision than just choosing between NoSQL and relational databases.

 What is NoSQL?

-NoSQL (not-only-SQL) databases are designed to store, distribute, and access data using methods that differ from relational databases (RDBMSs).
+NoSQL (not-only-SQL) databases are designed to store, distribute, and access data using methods that differ from relational databases.
 NoSQL technology was originally created and used by internet leaders such as Facebook, Google, Amazon, and others who required database management systems that could write and read data anywhere in the world, while scaling and delivering performance across massive data sets and millions of users.
-Read more about NoSQL’s evolution.
+Read more about NoSQL's evolution.

-Compared to traditional, relational databases, NoSQL could be the way to go if any of these apply to your situation: you have a large volume and variety of data, scalability is a top priority, you need continuous availability, you’re working with big data, or you’re performing real-time analytics.
+Today, almost every organization must deliver cloud applications that personalize interactions with their customers, and NoSQL is often the database technology of choice for powering such systems.
+Compared to traditional, relational databases, NoSQL could be the way to go if you have a large volume and variety of data, scalability is a top priority, you need continuous availability, you're working with big data, or you're performing real-time analytics.
+NoSQL databases have proven to be a good fit for many real-world use cases, including fraud detection, identity authentication, inventory management, personalization, IoT, financial services, payments, messaging, and many more.

 Learn more about NoSQL at DataStax Academy